ThorstenDoherr/searchengine/README.md

 * Copy the **SE** directory in your data directory.
 * Start the **SearchEngine.exe** to bring up a graphical user interface.
 * Follow the instructions of the manual in the **doc** directory and browse through the slides.
-* Your data has to be in tab-delimited text-format with header names.
+* Your data has to be in tab-delimited text-format with header names und unique keys.
 * The **data** directory contains two sample files to train your matching skills.
+* You will need a **SE** directory for every dataset constituting the base of a search project.

 ## Version history